Sabians: Islamic

 In some Sunni hadiths, they are described as converts to Islam.

 At the beginning of the Muslim conquest of Mesopotamia, the leader of the Mandaeans, Anush bar Danqa, appeared before Muslim authorities showing them a copy of the Ginza Rabba, the Mandaean holy book, and proclaiming the chief Mandaean prophet to be John the Baptist, who is also mentioned in the Quran by the name Yahya ibn Zakariya.
-Consequently, the Muslim caliphates provided them acknowledgement as the Quranic Sabians and People of the Book.
+Consequently, the Muslim caliphates provided them with acknowledgement as the Quranic Sabians and People of the Book.

 Other classical Arabic sources include the Fihrist of ibn al-Nadim (c.
 987), who mentions the Mogtasilah ("Mughtasila", or "self-ablutionists"), a sect of Sabians in southern Mesopotamia who are identified with the Mandaeans or Elcesaites.

 Al-Biruni (writing at the beginning of the eleventh century CE) said that the '"real Sabians'" were "the remnants of the Jewish tribes who remained in Babylonia when the other tribes left it for Jerusalem in the days of Cyrus and Artaxerxes.
 According to E. S. Drower (1937) these remaining tribes ... adopted a system mixed up of Magism and Judaism.'

 According to Abu Yusuf Absha al-Qadi, Caliph al-Ma'mun of Baghdad in 830 CE stood with his army at the gates of Harran and questioned the Harranians about what protected religion they belonged to.
-As they were neither Muslim, Christian, Jewish or Magian, the caliph told them they were non-believers.
-He said they would have to become Muslims, or adherents of one of the other religions recognized by the Quran by the time he returned from his campaign against the Byzantines or he would kill them.
+As they were neither Muslim, Christian, Jewish, nor Magian, the caliph told them they were non-believers.
+He said they would have to become Muslims, or adherents of one of the other religions recognized by the Quran, by the time he returned from his campaign against the Byzantines or he would kill them.
 The Harranians consulted with a lawyer, who suggested that they find their answer in the Quran II.59, which said that Sabians were tolerated.
-It was unknown what the sacred text intended by "Sabian" and so they took the name.
+It was unknown what the sacred text intended by "Sabian," and so they took the name.